ValtteriL/ValtteriL.github.io/content/posts/binance-triangular-arbitrage-hft.md

 ## Going fully native (releases 3.x.y)

-After two half-measures, it was time for a full measure.
+After two half-measures, it was time to be pragmatic.
 Therefore I rewrote the whole application in C++, which is used also by the sophisticated actors.

 At this time, Binance had also made it possible to subscribe to market data through the FIX API.